Dikkiloona: Plot

 Mani, an ex-hockey player leads a stressful married life, and works as a lineman for the electricity board.
 While trying to solve an issue, he meets a group of scientists who are developing a time machine.
 He uses it to travel back to 2020 and change the root cause of all his problems.

 Mani in the year 2027 is not in good terms with his wife Priya and his parents-in-law as he did not achieve big as a hockey player and instead works as EB Lineman with meagre amount of salary.
 Priya is upset with him as she thinks Mani cheated her regarding his career as hockey player.
 She keeps throwing tantrums on him which makes Mani frustrated.
 Mani with help of his friend Albert, who works as a cleaner in a scientists team who work on making a Time travel device to work, travels through time in backwards just 2 days before his wedding with Priya in the year 2020.
 Mani introduces himself to his past version as EB Mani and the groom Mani does not believe him and rather doubts he must be a doppelganger born out of his father's illicit relationship.
 But when Mani reveals about few things which he only knew, groom Mani believes him.
 EB Mani demands him to stop the marriage but groom Mani refuses.
 EB Mani blackmails him with a video and tells if he does not stop his marriage, he will circulate the video to everyone.
-EB Mani also gives his exit watch to groom Mani and tells him to travel to his future in 2027 so that he will understand why insists to stop the wedding.
+EB Mani also gives his exit watch to groom Mani and tells him to travel to his future in 2027 so that he will understand why he insists to stop the wedding.
 Groom Mani travels to 2027.
-He is shocked to see his then wife Priya who is not having good relationship with him and his family.
-His parent-in-law are also not giving any respect.
-He has not achieved in Hockey and works only as an ordinary technician in Electricity board.
-Groom Mani is devastated that Priya regrets for marrying him and tells him that had this marriage not happened both of them would have led a happy life elsewhere.
+He is shocked to see his then wife Priya not having a good relationship with him and his family.
+His parents-in-law are also not giving any respect.
+He has not achieved in Hockey and works only as an ordinary technician in the Electricity board.
+Groom Mani is devastated that Priya regrets marrying him and tells him that had this marriage not happened both of them would have led a happy life elsewhere.
 Groom Mani also understands that Priya's friend Meghna is the woman who will be an apt wife for him as she is so supportive of him even during his downfall.
 She had also divorced her husband Karthik who she thinks is unworthy of her.
 Groom Mani returns to 2020 and stops the marriage with Priya and proposes to Meghna (Groom Mani intervenes during the timeline of Meghna being proposed to by Karthik).